netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

 ## Updating the Ingress status for the Ingress resources with the specified IP address

 To update the `Status.LoadBalancer.Ingress` field of the Ingress resources managed by the Citrix ingress controller with the allocated IP addresses, specify the command line argument `--update-ingress-status yes` when you start the Citrix ingress controller.
-This feature is only supported for the Citrix ingress controller deployed as a stand-alone pod for managing Citrix ADC VPX or MPX.
-For Citrix ADC CPXs deployed as sidecars, this feature is not supported.
+This feature is only supported for the Citrix ingress controller deployed as a stand-alone pod for managing Netscaler VPX or MPX.
+For Netscaler CPXs deployed as sidecars, this feature is not supported.

 Following is an example YAML with the  `--update-ingress-status yes` command line argument enabled.